 ADDITIONAL REQUIREMENTS TO INCREASE THE SHARE CAPITAL UNDER THE AUTHORIZED AND CONDITIONAL SHARE CAPITAL

-As long as the Company has authorized capital in accordance with article 3c of the Articles of Incorporation and if and to the extent that the Board of Directors issues convertible bonds, warrant-linked bonds, similar securities or other financial market instruments to create share capital (conditional capital increase), the right of the Board of Directors to increase the share capital based on article 3c paragraph 1 (authorized capital increase while maintaining pre-emptive rights) and the right of the Board of Directors to increase the share capital based on article 3c paragraph 2 (authorized capital increase with possible exclusion of pre-emptive rights) shall be reduced in each case by the amount of this conditional capital increase in proportion to the maximum amounts specified in article 3c paragraph 1 and article 3c paragraph 2.
+As long as the Company has authorized capital in accordance with article 3c of the Articles of Incorporation and if and to the extent thatthe Board of Directors issues convertible bonds, warrant-linked bonds, similar securities or other financial market instruments to create share capital based on article 3b of the Articles of Incorporation (conditional capital increase), the right of the Board of Directors to increase the share capital based on article 3c paragraph 1 of the Articles of Incorporation (authorized capital increase while maintaining subscription rights) and the right of the Board of Directors to increase the share capital based on article 3c paragraph 2 (authorized capital increase with possible exclusion of subscription rights) shall be reduced in each case by the amount of this conditional capital increase in proportion to the maximum amounts specified in article 3c paragraph 1 and article 3c paragraph 2.
 As long as the Company has conditional capital in accordance with article 3b of the Articles of Incorporation and if and to the extent that the Board of Directors increases the share capital based on article 3c of the Articles of Incorporation (authorized capital increase), the right of the Board of Directors, in accordance with article 3b of the Articles of Incorporation, to issue convertible bonds, warrant-linked bonds, similar securities or other financial market instruments to create share capital (conditional capital increase) shall be reduced by the amount of the aforementioned authorized capital increase.
 As a result of these provisions, the total authorization will be limited to less than 20% of the share capital.
-The Company has no convertible bonds and no employee stock options outstanding other than those described above.
-Due to the existing employee option and share programs, the possibility of creating employee shares and stock options is not affected by this change.
+The Company has no convertible bonds and no employee stock options outstanding other than those described in the Compensation Report.

 ENTRY IN THE SHARE REGISTER AND NOMINEE REGULATIONS

 Registration of voting rights in the Company’s share register is conditional on shareholders declaring that they have acquired the shares in their own name and for their own account.
+If this is the case, then there are no registration or voting right restrictions under the Articles of Incorporation.
 The Company’s Board of Directors may register nominees for not more than 2% of the share capital as shareholders with voting rights in the share register.
 Nominees are shareholders who do not explicitly declare in the registration application that they hold the shares for their own account and with whom the Company has entered into a corresponding agreement.
 In addition, for shares in excess of 2% of the share capital, the Board of Directors may register nominees with voting rights in the share register if such nominees disclose the names, addresses, nationalities and shareholdings of those persons for whose account they hold 2% or more of the share capital.
 Legal entities and companies that are linked to one another in terms of capital and voting power through uniform management or otherwise, as well as individuals, legal entities or companies coordinating their actions to circumvent the registration limitations, are considered to be one person.
 The Board of Directors is entitled to grant exceptions to the registration limitations in special cases.
 No such exceptions were granted in the year under review.
 The procedures and conditions for cancelling these limitations on transferability are described in section 6.